EOX-A/d3.TimeSlider/Readme.md

   - `start`: the start time of the histogram bin
   - `end`: the end time of the histogram bin
   - `bin`: the array of records in that bin

+## Available sources

+### EO-WCS - `EOWCSSource`

+This source uses [libcoverage.js](https://github.com/EOX-A/libcoverage.js) to send `DescribeEOCoverageSet` requests to the specified EO-WCS server.
+The result is parsed for all entailed coverages and their respective start/end times.
+The record params include the coverages EOID which is used as the `id` for display in the tooltip and the events.

+This source allows the following parameters:

+  - `url`: The URL of the WCS server
+  - `eoid`: The EO-ID of the collection or coverage to perform the request on

+### EOxServer WPS - `EOxServerWPSSource`

+This source is specialized to access the `getTimeData` Process, that ships with EOxServer.
+The response format is a CSV file, which is parsed.
+Sources of this type accept the following parameters:

+  - `url`: The URL of the EOxServer WPS instance.
+  - `eoid`: The ID of the collection to query.

+### WMS - `WMSSource`

+The `WMSSource` fetches the WMS Capabilities of a server to parse the `time` dimension of a specific layer to produce the time-marks.
+Capabilities responses are globally cached.
+The source accepts the following parameters:

+  - `url`: The URL of the WMS endpoint.
+  - `layer`: The layer name.

+This source is somewhat limited by the underlying protocol and is thus not able to subset the records on a request basis and cannot provide additional metadata (such as record ID) to display as a tooltip or provide in timeslider events.

 ## Example
 An example on how to use it is provided below.